 If you do specify a minimum_seconds value for a field, then the first time that field is shown for a given survey, SurveyCTO will (invisibly) keep track of how much time the enumerator spends before moving on to another question.
 If the enumerator spends less than the specified minimum time the first time he or she encounters the field, nothing will happen by default; you have a few choices for how you deal with these "speed limit violations":

-- Quietly keep track of the number of violations.
+Quietly keep track of the number of violations.
 You can do this by adding a new field to your survey form with speed violations count as its field type.
-This will be an invisible field that keeps a tally of how many times the enumerator violates the speed limit when filling out the form.
+This will be an invisible field that keeps a tally of how many times the enumerator violates the speed limit (attempts to move to the next field before minimum_seconds have passed) when filling out the form.
 You might track the number of violations and then set up quality checks to warn about individual cases with too many violations or about enumerators or teams with significantly different levels of violations on average.